End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Experiments

-We set the transformer's initial learning rate to $10^{-4}$, the backbone's to $10^{-5}$, and weight decay to $10^{-4}$~\cite{carion2020end} and train POET with AdamW~\cite{loshchilov2017decoupled}.
+We set the transformer's initial learning rate to $0.5\cdot 10^{-4}$, the backbone's to $0.5\cdot 10^{-5}$, and weight decay to $10^{-4}$~\cite{carion2020end} and train POET with AdamW~\cite{loshchilov2017decoupled}.
 A dropout rate of $0.1$ is applied on the transformer's weights, which are initialized with Xavier initialization~\cite{glorot2010understanding}.
 For the encoder, we choose ResNet50~\cite{he2016deep} with different strides $S$.
 Accordingly, models are called POET-R50 as well as POET-DC5-R50, when using a dilated C5 stage (which decreases the stride from 32 to 16).
-The replacement of a stride by a dilation in the last stage of the backbone increases the feature resolution by a factor of two, but also comes with an increase in computational cost by the same factor.
+The replacement of a stride by a dilation in the last stage of the backbone increases the feature resolution by a factor of two, but comes with an increase in computational cost by the same factor.

-During training we augment the data by applying rotation uniformly drawn from $(-25, +25)$ degrees, random cropping, horizontal flipping and coarse dropout~\cite{devries2017improved} with a probability of $0.5$ each.
+During training we augmented by applying rotation uniformly drawn from $(-25, +25)$ degrees, random cropping, horizontal flipping and coarse dropout~\cite{devries2017improved} with a probability of $0.5$ each.
 Additionally, we resize the images such that the shortest side falls in the range $[400,800]$ and the longest side is at most $1,333$.
-We set the number of prediction slots $N$ to $25$, as the maximum number of keypoint annotated humans in COCO images is $13$.
+We set the number of prediction slots $N$ to $25$, as the maximum number of keypoint annotated humans in COCO images is $13$ (we used the same number for MacaquePose).

 We carried out two different sets of experiments: (1) training POET initialized from ImageNet~\cite{russakovsky2015imagenet} weights to compare with current state-of-the-art models and (2) training multiple models as well as baseline models, whereby we started with COCO keypoint challenge pretrained weights from MMPose~\cite{mmpose2020}.

-For the comparison with state-of-the-art models, we train POET-R50 with a batch size of 6 on two NVIDIA V100 GPUs (hence a total batch size of 12) for 300 epochs, with a learning rate drop by a factor of 10 after 200 epochs and again after 250 epochs.
+For the comparison with state-of-the-art models, we train POET-R50 with a batch size of 6 on two NVIDIA V100 GPUs (hence a total batch size of 12) for 250 epochs, with a learning rate drop by a factor of 10 after 200 epochs.
 One epoch takes approximately one hour in this setting.
-The loss curves and the evolution of mAP on COCO-val can be seen in Figures~\ref{fig:losses} and~\ref{fig:mAPevolution}.